Kafka - How to Get Started

 }

-This's the result, how to send object to Kafka. kafka message result
+This is the result showing how to send an object to Kafka.

 Consume Data